 SurveyJS is fully transparent in any aspect, including this one.
 The survey model – the question types, the order, the skipping logic, the answer variants – everything is stored in human-readable JSON.
-Even if you use WYSIWYG SurveyJS Editor to create the survey, the results is JSON that you can feed to SurveyJS Library.
+Even if you use WYSIWYG SurveyJS Builder to create the survey, the results is JSON that you can feed to SurveyJS Library.
 This step will of course happen automatically if you choose to store and load the model using our SurveyJS Service.

 Survey Results in JSON

 It would only be logical to assume that SurveyJS generates results as JSON as well.
 Pick any moment to obtain your data: on survey completion, or when a user navigates to the next page, or picks a value out of a list.
 You can even pre-load a JSON with suggested answers.
 And you can manipulate results on a lower level, by freely obtaining or setting data in individual questions at any time.